Frequently Asked Questions

 What should I bring with me?

 Our consultants can assist you better if they understand your purpose for writing.
-Therefore, if possible, it is very helpful for you to bring your assignment handout for the consultant to read.
+Therefore, if possible, it is helpful for you to bring your assignment handout for the consultant to read.
 You may also bring any other materials you will find helpful, such as notes, outlines, laptop, books, articles, etc.

 Do you only work with humanities or first-year writing?

 No—all majors and levels of writing are welcome.
-Our consultants take a class in which they study how people learn to write and how writing differs across different disciplines.
+Our consultants take a course in which they study how people learn to write and how writing differs across different disciplines.
 While no one could be an expert in writing in all of the different disciplines, our consultants understand how different disciplines value different kinds of writing, and they know how to work with you and where to look for answers about different kinds of writing.

 How many times can I visit The Writing Center?
+Can I make a weekly appointment?

 Will you edit my paper or correct my citations?